-The generated electric current is registered as a voltage drop over a 10- or 5- resistor; therefore, the measured current does not fully correspond to the ‘real’ short-circuit condition.
+The generated electric currentwais registered as a voltage drop over a 10- or 5- resistor; therefore, the measured current does not fully correspond to the ‘real’ short-circuit condition.
 However, the value of the resistance is in the same range with the internal resistance of the particular laminate.